 - Gift Exchanges

-If you always purchase your family’s new PJ’s for Christmas, you might find a deal on new flannel pj’s for next year at a huge discount such as 50% off.
-If you are all into everyone having the same colour, you might not be so lucky.
+If you always purchase your family’s new PJ’s for Christmas, you might find a deal on new flannel pj’s for next year at a considerable discount such as 50% off.
+If you are all into everyone having the same colour, you might not be lucky.

 Another popular Tradition is purchasing Christmas ornaments for everyone; this will also be the season you could save for next year.